demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 ### azure-sentinel-delete-incident
 ***
-Delete a single incident in Azure Sentinel.
+Deletes a single incident in Azure Sentinel.

 ##### Base Command